 Get Relaxed Tea – “The mood-mellowing begins instantly with the calming aromas of lavender and rose petals gently wafting up from the steaming cup.
 Ahhhh.
 With each sip, a blissful blend of health-promoting organic rooibos laced with nerve-soothing chamomile and passionflower, along with stress reducing eleuthero root that helps you chill out, unbend and unwind*.
 Simply brew and breathe.
 Deep.”
 This is a great tea to have on hand.
 It works well as a tea before bed to help with occasional sleeplessness or insomnia.
 It is also really great for drinking during the day to help calm your body and mind.

 Lemon Balm – “Lemon Balm is used as an anxiolytic, mild sedative or calming agent.
 At least one study has found it to be effective at reducing stress.
 Lemon balm extract was identified as a potent inhibitor of GABA transaminase, which explains anxiolytic effects.”
-I love lemon balm and actually did an entire post on it here.
+I love lemon balm.
 It’s great for anxiety, insomnia and many digestive issues.
 I like to take it in capsule, tea and tincture form, however it is really great in all ways, it comes down to what your preference is!
 I find that the tincture works the fastest and the best for severe anxiety or insomnia.

 Lavender – “Throughout history, lavender has been cultivated for its flowers and oils and used both cosmetically and medicinally.
 A member of the Labiatae family, lavender is primarily used either dried or as an essential oil.
 Historical use includes documented activity as an antibacterial, antifungal, carminative, sedative, and antidepressant.”
 There are few scents that are as soothing and relaxing as the scent of Lavender.
 I love to buy loose lavender in bulk to make tea or a diy facial steam, for baths and also for many skincare purposes.
 I also really love to mix Lavender with Chamomile to drink before bed!